It is National High Blood Pressure Education Month. When was the last time you checked your blood pressure?

 So why is it important that you monitor your blood pressure?

-Nearly half of all American adults have high blood pressure, and at age 50, your life expectancy is lower by 5years compared to someone without high blood pressure.
-Not only can uncontrolled high blood pressure lead to a heart attack, stroke, heart failure, and other life-threatening conditions, but it is also one of the most common controllable risk factors for stroke.
+Nearly half of all American adults have high blood pressure, and at age 50, your life expectancy is lower by 5 years compared to someone without high blood pressure.
+Uncontrolled high blood pressure can lead to a heart attack, stroke, heart failure, and other life-threatening conditions, but it is also one of the most common controllable risk factors for stroke.

 Your heart beats and pumps blood throughout your body.
-However, the strength of the blood pulsing through your blood vessels is what your blood pressure is.
+However, the strength of the blood pulsing through your blood vessels is what determines your blood pressure.
 If your blood pressure is too high, not only does it put a strain on your heart, but it can lead to a heart attack or even a stroke.

 Here’s something to note: Every 10-mm Hg rise in systolic blood pressure (the top number in a reading) increases the chance of death from heart disease or stroke by 17%.

 This is why I advocate for obtaining a blood pressure monitor.
-They are portable, readily available with and without a prescription.
+They are portable and readily available with or without a prescription.
 Why do I advocate this?

 Self-monitoring helps with early diagnosis.